-Coat - Bearded Collies have a double coat with a long, shaggy outer coat that is predominantly straight and harsh.
+Coat – Bearded Collies have a double coat with a long, shaggy outer coat that is predominantly straight and harsh.
 A soft wave is acceptable, according to the breed standard.
 The undercoat is soft and furry.
 Overall, the coat provides protection from rough terrain and bad weather.
-The coat on their cheeks and chin grows long towards their chest to form their distinctive beard.
+The coat on the cheeks and chin grows long towards the chest to form a distinctive beard.
 The coat colors are black, blue, brown, or fawn, and may have white markings.
-Often the coat color lightens with age.
+Often the coat lightens with age.

 Breed Standard and History